Find a Part Now

 Mercedes-Benz 600

 The Mercedes-Benz 600 (W100) is a line of ultra-luxury cars produced by Daimler-Benz from 1963 to 1981.
 The forerunner of the modern Maybach marque, the Grosser Mercedes ("Grand Mercedes") succeeded the Type 300d "Adenauer" (W189) as the company's flagship model.
 It was positioned above the subsequent 300-series (W112) in price, amenities, and status.
 In 1963 the Mercedes-Benz 600 was the most expensive car in the world.
-Its few competitors included British and American equivalents such as Rolls-Royce, Bentley, Lincoln Continental, Cadillac Series 75, and Imperial.
+Its few competitors included British and American marques such as Rolls-Royce, Bentley, Lincoln Continental, Cadillac Series 75, and Chrysler Imperial.
 It was well known for its ownership among celebrities and political leaders and royalty throughout the late 20th century.
 Many experts and enthusiasts consider it to be the greatest luxury vehicle ever made.
 Even today owning a Mercedes-Benz 600 can be very expensive and extremely costly to maintain, they can cost as much as 3.5 million dollars.

 Generally, the short-wheelbase (SWB) models were designed to be owner-driven, whereas the long-wheelbase (LWB) and limousine models, often incorporating a central divider with power window, were intended for chauffeur operation.